civisanalytics/civis-services-shiny/README.md

    docker run --rm -p 3838:3838 -e APP_DIR=/app -e CIVIS_API_KEY civis-services-shiny:test
    ```

    This mounts the `app` folder in the Docker container under `/app`, where the entrypoint expects to find it.
    You will need to modify the run command if your application is at a different path.
    It also makes the CIVIS_API_KEY environment variable accessible to the container, for initializing the Civis API client.
+   However, this variable does not need to be defined in order for the app to run.

 3. Visit `http://0.0.0.0:3838` to access your app.